 Here are data points that we recommend collecting throughout an episode:

-, and one of the most pressing topics covered was that without a tool to collect mass amounts of data within a health system, the task to collect such an enormous conglomeration of information throughout a lifespan of each episode in an organized-fashion is nearly impossible, especially as the demand for proving value increases.
+During the DOCSF 2021 event, one of the most pressing topics covered was that without a tool to collect mass amounts of data within a health system, the task to collect such an enormous conglomeration of information throughout the lifespan of each episode in an organized-fashion is nearly impossible, especially as the demand for proving value increases.

-before July 2021?”
 By scaling the patient experience with automated touch points and clinically-validated care pathways, Force immediately lightens the work load of FTEs and allocates time to the patients in recovery.
-To entirely automate the process, our platform then automatically submits that data directly to AAOS via secure file transfer protocol (SFTP) on behalf of your organization on a frequent and recurring basis.
+To entirely automate the process, our platform then automatically submits that data directly to third parties like AAOS via secure file transfer protocol (SFTP) on behalf of your organization on a frequent and recurring basis.